arisaLinnea/sti_flutter_assignment3/README.md

 # 3. Known limitations

 - (\*) Have implemented some realtime updates, but only on first level.
 For example if the price of a parking lot is changed, it will (hopefully) update the parking lot list, however a parking that contains a parking lot will not be effected.
-- The applications handles the price of the parking lots even if you set an integer.
-But if you change the price to an integer in the database directly the applications will fail when trying to fetch it.
+- Better hanling of removing objects that is being used elsewhere.
+For example if you remove a parking lot but someone has a parking there.
+Might be a good idea to add a check that you can't remove a parking lot in an active parking.
+(But since you also want to display ended parking, there might be hard to find a solution that works for every situation)
 - Lacks some responsive features